trzy/Supermodel/Docs/README.txt

 		  screen mode and selectable by pressing Alt-I.
     	- Drive board and force feedback emulation for 'Scud Race', 'Daytona USA 2', and 'Sega Rally 2'.
 [Nik Henson]
+        - Viewable display area properly clipped.
+Ghost artifacts no longer appear in border regions when the resolution exceeds the display area.
     	- Changed gear shifting: added a dedicated neutral gear and sequential shifting.
     	- Console-based debugger (not enabled by default, must be